 Online registration for this program has closed.
 To check availability, find about about future dates, or if you would like further information, please call 505-983-1400 ext.
 111. Also, get the SFW E-Newsletter for updates!

-This new, online workshop offers a rare and unique opportunity to experiment with alternative approaches to the landscape under the guidance of photographer and video installation artist Elena Dorfman.
-Over three weeks this fall, explore myriad ways to reconsider the landscape in relation to photography, delving into new ideas and looking at historical examples that provide reference points for you to hone your own aesthetic.
-As Elena challenges you to see landscapes differently, you find yourself contemplating your personal vision and your relationship to the environment.
+This workshop offers a rare and unique opportunity to experiment with alternative approaches to landscape photography, both in the field and in post-production, using both the computer and working by hand to physically alter and explore our images in new ways.
+Under the guidance of photographer and video installation artist Elena Dorfman, we explore myriad ways to consider the landscape in relation to photography, delving into ideas and looking at examples that provide reference points for you to hone your own aesthetic.

-Venture on a journey of exploration and inspiration as you capture and realize landscapes in new and surprising ways.
+By challenging yourself to see landscapes differently, you find yourself contemplating your own relationship to the environment.
+Spend a week on a journey of exploration and inspiration as you capture and realize landscapes in new and surprising ways.